4d/docs/docs/Notes/updates.md

 - Support of comparison operators on [object references](../Concepts/dt_object.md#object-operators) and [collection references](../Concepts/dt_collection.md#collection-operators). [`collection.query()`](../API/CollectionClass.md#query) now supports [object and collection references as query values](../API/CollectionClass.md#object-or-collection-reference-as-value).

+#### Behavior changes

+- When a component has a declared namespace, its functions and classes are now automatically shared between all components in the host project via [`cs.<namespace>`].

 ## 4D 20 R5